alex-kas/nec_terrain/fastroot.md

 ```
 chmod 755 adbtestgpt.sh
 ```
 Now boot your phone normally, into its canonical stock boot configuration.
-Connect usb cable.
+Connect the usb cable.
 In linux **NO** driver needed.
 For windows, driver (working in win7pro_x64) and `adb.exe` can be found in `system/` folder in this repository, file `adbfb.tar.gz`.
 Also 'USB debugging' must be turned on in the phone.

 Start `adb` daemon for exmaple by